 Quick start

-This walkthrough takes you from a fresh checkout to a fully shipped first plan.
-Run the commands in order; the skills will list candidates if you forget an exact filename.
+From a fresh checkout to a fully shipped first plan.
+Run the commands in order; the skills list candidates if you forget an exact filename.

-The shortest possible path is the five-command loop in the README Quick start.
-The walkthrough below adds the orient step and the per-command context a new user benefits from.
+The shortest path is the five-command loop in the README Quick start.
+This walkthrough adds the per-command context.

 1. Install the plugin